25.1 Criminal financial penalties

 The use of the new procedure has resulted in the FCA imposing fines on financial institutions for conduct after 6 March 2010 that are substantially higher than fines that would have been imposed under the previous penalty regime.
 If the relevant conduct spans the date of both the old and new penalty procedures, the FCA will apply the old procedures to the conduct preceding 6 March 2010 and the new procedures to the subsequent conduct.

-When determining the financial penalty for any failings before 6 March 2010, the FCA will take the following factors into account:60
+When determining the financial penalty for any failings before 6 March 2010, the FCA may take the following factors into account:

 - the nature, seriousness and impact of the breach;

-- the extent to which the breach was deliberate or reckless;61
+- the extent to which the breach was deliberate or reckless;

 - the amount of benefit gained or loss avoided;